Charly98cma/Nextflight-bot/README.md

 ---

 ## TODO
+- [ ] Chnge description, commands and about me on BotFather
 - [ ] Dates and times in user timezone, not in UTC.
 - [ ] Reminder 30 mins before launch.
 - [ ] ...